 Benchmarking

 Benchmarking is surprisingly difficult.
-Full accuracy requires knowledge of your entire environment, to ensure that there aren't excessive sources of noise, as well as statistics to understand the results.
+Full accuracy requires knowledge of your entire environment, to ensure that there aren't excessive sources of noise, of statistics to understand the results, and an understanding of exactly how your code executes.
 JMH includes a warning in the output of your benchmark:

 The numbers below are just data.
 To gain reusable insights, you need to follow up on why the numbers are the way they are.
 Use profilers (see -prof, -lprof), design factorial experiments, perform baseline and negative tests that provide experimental control, make sure the benchmarking environment is safe on JVM/OS/HW level, ask for reviews from the domain experts.
 Do not assume the numbers tell you what you want them to tell.